-Men have traditionally dominated the workforce in our industry, and this is reflected in our Canon Europe organisation where 65% of our employees are male and 35% are female.
+Men have traditionally dominated the workforce in our industry, and this is reflected in our Canon Europe organisation where 63% of our employees are male and 37% are female.
+This has improved slightly with a 2% increase in females year on year.

-Our analysis reveals an overall difference of 25 % between the average pay (hourly rate) of our male and female employees.
-A 6% decline on the previous year, and a 13% decline since Gender Pay Gap reporting commenced in 2018.
+Our analysis reveals an overall difference of 21.8 % between the average pay (hourly rate) of our male and female employees.
+A 3.2% decline on the previous year, and a 17.2% decline since Gender Pay Gap reporting commenced in 2018.